-The FAA is adopting a new airworthiness directive (AD) for certain Hawker Beechcraft Model Hawker 800XP airplanes.
-This AD requires doing an inspection of panel DA wiring for clearance and for signs of chafing or exposed conductors, and repairing or replacing the wires and cable ties if necessary.
-This AD results from reports of wire bundle interference in the DA panel, chafed wire bundles, and exposed conductors.
-We are issuing this AD to prevent chafing of wire bundles, which could cause an electrical short and consequent loss of several functions essential for safe flight and smoke or fire in the flight compartment and main cabin.
+The FAA proposes to adopt a new airworthiness directive (AD) for certain Hawker Beechcraft Model Hawker 800XP airplanes.
+This proposed AD would require doing an inspection of panel DA wiring for clearance and for signs of chafing or exposed conductors, and repairing or replacing the wires and cable ties if necessary.
+This proposed AD results from reports of wire bundle interference in the DA panel, chafed wire bundles, and exposed conductors.
+We are proposing this AD to prevent chafing of wire bundles, which could cause an electrical short and consequent loss of several functions essential for safe flight and smoke or fire in the flight compartment and main cabin.

 FOR FURTHER INFORMATION CONTACT:

 Philip Petty, Aerospace Engineer, Electrical Systems and Avionics, ACE-119W, FAA, Wichita Aircraft Certification Office, 1801 Airport Road, Room 100, Mid-Continent Airport, Wichita, Kansas 67209; telephone (316) 946-4139; fax (316) 946-4107.End Further Info End Preamble Start Supplemental Information

 We invite you to submit any relevant written data, views, or arguments regarding this proposed AD.
 Send your comments to an address listed in the ADDRESSES section.
 Include the docket number “FAA-2007-28810; Directorate Identifier 2007-NM-104-AD” at the beginning of your comments.
 We specifically invite comments on the overall regulatory, economic, environmental, and energy aspects of the proposed AD.
 We will consider all comments received by the closing date and may amend the proposed AD in light of those comments.